mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 Limit the type of game to one kind.
 Offer a significant but limited menu of missions that users can add.
 Offer written and visual support documents which learners can access independently of facilitators

-**Learners take on features which are too advanced or complex for their current coding level** Limit the maximum complexity of missions and present patterns to encourage learners to start with ones that involve simple code changes but return a large change in terms of gameplay experience.
+**Learners take on features which are too advanced or complex for their current coding level**

+The use of a physical map on which GDP were arranged aimed to communicate which patterns were more complicated to implement.
+Starting patterns limited the maximum complexity of missions and present patterns to encourage learners to start with ones that involve simple code changes but return a large change in terms of gameplay experience.

 #### Phase Four